-During fiscal 2013, the largest ten customers accounted for approximately 40% of the Company's revenues and one customer accounted for approximately 9% of the Company's revenues.
+During the fiscal year ended April 30, 2014, the largest ten customers accounted for approximately 49% of the Company's revenues and one customer accounted for approximately 15% of the Company's revenues.
 There can be no assurance that one or more of these customers will not cease or materially decrease their business with the Company in the future and that our financial performance will not be adversely affected thereby.